dory-maguire/Climate/README.md

 ## Setup

+1. If you have never installed gdal, you must install it using brew or from source.
+If you use brew, open terminal and type:

+    brew install gdal

-1. Open file (e.g. Future.R) in R Studio
+2. Open file (e.g. Future.R) in R Studio
-2. Set current working directory to repo directory
+3. Set current working directory to repo directory
-3. Run the code all at once, or section by section to see results and plots (explained throughout code in annotations).
+4. Run the code all at once, or section by section to see results and plots (explained throughout code in annotations).
-4. Follow the same procedure for Historical.R and Invasive.R.
+5. Follow the same procedure for Historical.R and Invasive.R.
-5. Apply similar analyses to other species.
+6. Apply similar analyses to other species.
-6. For further information on formatting data for use in Biomod2 see file "DataPreparation.R".
+7. For further information on formatting data for use in Biomod2 see file "DataPreparation.R".